-Inevitably, Wikipedia is going to be a pretty valuable resource for everyone interested in the film industry, and one of the best place to start is on its page dedicated to film studies.
+Inevitably, Wikipedia is going to be a pretty valuable resource for everyone interested in the film industry, and one of the best places to start is on its page dedicated to film studies.
 It’s got a useful series of links to key filmmakers and film critics to find out more about, but this will lead you into a Wikipedia research run that could see you finding out more about film theory, film noir or the early history of the art.

-If you’re looking for image based inspiration, Pinterest can help you find great infographics, movie posters and checklists.
+If you’re looking for image-based inspiration, Pinterest can help you find great infographics, movie posters, and checklists.
 In this film studies board, Candice Lela has done a good job of compiling some useful items to kick start your research and learning.
 The Pinterest search bar also makes for a good tool, so you’ll be able to put some visuals behind your study notes, no matter what movie you happen to be writing about.

 David Bordwell’s cinema site is a useful place to read up on the finer points of the art.
-There’s a lot to read but there’s plenty of great nuggets of information, insight and inspiration to find.
-It includes books, video pieces and essays, along with news and blog posts from the movie industry.
+There’s a lot to read but there’s plenty of great nuggets of information, insight, and inspiration to find.
+It includes books, video pieces, and essays, along with news and blog posts from the movie industry.

 Questia’s film theory section will come in handy if you need to find books on the subject for further research, study or class preparation.
 It’s broken down into related topics too, so you can dig into more in-depth study streams like feminist film theory, film criticism, and film genres.